-a.
-The solar energy facility owner or operator shall provide a copy of the project summary, electrical schematic, and as-built site plan to the local fire chief.
-The owner or operator shall cooperate with local emergency services in developingan emergency response plan.
-All means of shutting down the solar photovoltaic installation shall be clearly marked.
+- a.
+The solar renewable energy facility owner or operator shall provide a copy of the project summary, electrical schematic, and as-built site plan to the local fire chief.
+The owner or operator shall cooperate with local emergency services in developing an emergency response plan.
+All means of shutting down the solar photovoltaic or other unit installation shall be clearly marked. - b.

-b.
 The owner or operator shall identify a responsible person for public inquiries throughout the life of the installation.